Seth Solway, PsyD

 Sarah Ahmed, LCPC

 Therapy is for everyone, whether they’re facing some sort of challenge or seeking personal growth.
 I believe change happens through insight, by understanding how our past experiences and our context shape our present and future.
 As a therapist, I am warm, relaxed, and understanding.
 Together, my clients and I build a relationship that is unique and authentic.
 My office is a space that is safe and non-judgmental, where clients can explore whatever is on their mind in that moment.
-Though talking in therapy is helpful, it’s sometimes easier to community nonverbally, which is why I also use techniques like art, play, and writing in my practice.
+Though talking in therapy is helpful, it’s sometimes easier to communicate nonverbally, which is why I also use techniques like art, play, and writing in my practice.

 I work with children, adolescents, and adults from a variety of cultural backgrounds.
 The clinical issues I enjoy working with include trauma, depression, anxiety, or general life stressors.
 I received my Master’s Degree in Counseling from The Family Institute at Northwestern University in 2015.
 Since then, I have gained experience in community mental health and have received training on complex trauma at Womencare Counseling.